-- 1. Must submit a properly completed East Georgia College application for admissions. - 2.
-Must be a graduate from an accredited or approved high school or have earned a GED certificate. - 3.
-Must request a copy of final high school transcript or GED test score be mailed directly to Office of Admissions. - 4.
-Provide official transcripts from all institutions previously attended.
+1. Must submit a properly completed East Georgia College application for admissions.

+2. Must be a graduate from an accredited or approved high school or have earned a GED certificate.

+3. Must request a copy of final high school transcript or GED test score be mailed directly to Office of Admissions.

+4. Provide official transcripts from all institutions previously attended.
 Prior post-secondary coursework earned from accredited institutions will be evaluated and the student will be notified of work accepted in transfer.
-Students who are not considered to be in good academic standing at prior University System of Georgia institution(s) will not be admitted. - 5.
-Submit required test scores.
-A student classified as a transfer student will normally not be required to take the Scholastic Aptitude Test or the Collegiate Placement Exam.
-However, students transferring from institutions that do not require admissions testing may be required to take the Scholastic Aptitude Test and/or the Collegiate Placement Exam.
-Students who score at least 450 on the Verbal and or Math portion of the Scholastic Aptitude Test (SATV or SATM) and who do not have a CPC deficiency in English and or math will not have to take the CPE in the applicable area. - 6.
-Must submit the required Certificate of Immunization form. - 7.
-Learning Support placement at prior University System of Georgia institution will be honored and must be completed at East Georgia College. - 8.
-Grades accepted for transfer will include grades of D or better in core curriculum courses except in freshman English Composition (ENGL 1101 and ENGL 1102).
+Students who are not considered to be in good academic standing at prior University System of Georgia institution(s) will be considered on a case by case basis.

+5. Submit required test scores.
+A student classified as a transfer student will normally not be required to take the Scholastic Aptitude Test or the Compass placement test.
+However, students transferring from institutions that do not require admissions testing may be required to take the Scholastic Aptitude Test and/or the Compass placement test.
+Students who score at least 450 on the Verbal and or Math portion of the Scholastic Aptitude Test (SATV or SATM) and who do not have a CPC deficiency in English and or math will not have to take the Compass placement test in the applicable area.

+7. Learning Support placement at prior University System of Georgia institution will be honored and must be completed at East Georgia College.

+8. Grades accepted for transfer will include grades of D or better in core curriculum courses except in freshman English Composition (ENGL 1101 and ENGL 1102).
 Grades below a C in English Composition will not be accepted.

-Special Admission for Adult, Non-Traditional Students: Applicants for adult, non-traditional admission must have been out of high school or college for at least five (5) years and those applicants who attended college must have earned fewer than 14 semester hours of transferable college credit.
-The following admission requirements must be met by adult non-traditional applicants:
+Special Admission for Adult, Non-Traditional Students: Applicants for adult, non-traditional admission must have been out of high school or college for at least five (5) years and those applicants who attended college must have earned fewer than 30 semester hours of transferable college credit.
+The following admission requirements must be met by adult non-traditional applicants: 1.
+Submit a properly completed East Georgia College application for admission.

-- 1. Submit a properly completed East Georgia College application for admission. - 2.
-Submit an official high school transcript showing evidence of graduation from an accredited or approved high school or submit an earned GED certificate. - 3.
-Applicants must submit an official college transcript for each college attended. - 4.
-Non-traditional applicants are NOT required to take the SAT or ACT. - 5.
-Non-traditional applicants will be required to take the Collegiate Placement Exam (CPE) prior to registering for classes.
-Applicants required to take a Learning Support course will be required to enroll in and satisfactorily complete this course prior to taking regular credit coursework. - 6.
-Must submit the required Certificate of Immunization Form.
+1. Submit a property completed East Georgia College application for admission.

+2. Submit an official high school transcript showing evidence of graduation from an accredited or approved high school or submit an earned GED certificate.

+3. Applicants must submit an official college transcript for each college attended.

+4. Non-traditional applicants are NOT required to take the SAT or ACT.

+5. Non-traditional applicants will be required to take the Compass placement test prior to registering for classes.
+Applicants required to take a Learning Support course will be required to enroll in and satisfactorily complete this course prior to taking regular credit coursework.

+NOTE: Non-traditional applicants who have scored 500 or higher on the SAT within the past 7 seven years may exempt the appropriate section(s) of the Compass placement test.